-The National Center for Food and Agricultural Policy is currently working with the Department of Energy and the National Association of State Universities and Land-Grant Colleges in a cooperative effort that provides access to Extension and Outreach Systems for delivering DOE products and services and for increasing the productivity of DOE and NASULGC-affiliated institution research programs.
+The National Center for Food and Agricultural Policy worked with the Department of Energy and the National Association of State Universities and Land-Grant Colleges in a cooperative effort that provides access to Extension and Outreach Systems for delivering DOE products and services and for increasing the productivity of DOE and NASULGC-affiliated institution research programs.

 With funding support from the Howard G. Buffett Foundation, the National Center for Food and Agricultural Policy conducted a study of the impacts of proposed modifications of Social Security policy for rural communities.
 A series of reports present the findings for i) a national summary by metropolitan, micropolitan, and rural countryside communities, ii) state summaries by metropolitan, micropolitan, and rural countryside communities, and iii) all counties of the U.S.